marmelab/react-admin/docs/CreateEdit.md

 ### Per Field Default Value

 Alternatively, you can specify a `defaultValue` prop directly in `<Input>` components.
-Admin-on-rest will merge the child default values with the form default value (input > form):
+React-admin will merge the child default values with the form default value (input > form):

 ```jsx
 export const PostCreate = (props) => (